 CRF category / issue Review recommendation MS response / status of implementation Chap.
-NIR 5.A Solid waste disposal on land - CH4 Provide information on the type of waste disposed of in SWDS and ensure that all types of solid waste, including industrial waste, sludge, and construction and demolition waste, disposed of in SWDS are included in the emission estimates resolved in NIR 2022 7.2.2.
+NIR 5.A Solid waste disposal on land - CH 4 Provide information on the type of waste disposed of in SWDS and ensure that all types of solid waste, including industrial waste, sludge, and construction and demolition waste, disposed of in SWDS are included in the emission estimates.
+W.1 Resolved 7.2.2.1.
+5.A Solid waste disposal on land - CH 4 Provide comprehensive information on solid waste management practices in the NIR, if possible in tabular format, covering the number of active and closed SWDS (including unofficial ones), the type of SWDS and management practices used at all landfills in the country (including unofficial ones), including the type of waste and amounts disposed of.
+W.2 Resolved 7.2.1.